BrazilianSnow/BrazilianSnow/README.md

 ### 🚀 What I do:
 - I work on computer maintenance, use Excel in my sales, and actively use English for research.
-- Constant study and certifications in English (CEFR B2), Statistics, Advanced Excel, PowerPoint, Word, Power BI and currently learning SQL.
+- Constant study and fluent english certifications, Statistics, Advanced Excel, PowerPoint, Word, Power BI and currently learning SQL.
 - I share knowledge about hardware and software and am always learning new skills.

 ---